A Batch of Green Smoothies

 They're not bitter.
 They're not sour.
 And they're not overly sweet like an airport food court drink.

 They're substantial.
 They're filling.
 The recipe is very flexible and forgiving.
 And the're one of the most nutritious things you can eat.

-Even better, the recipe is scale-able.
-Our most hated kitchen chore is washing dishes, and one way we cut down on dishes is by preparing meals in big batches.
-This recipe makes a work-week's worth (go ahead, say it three times fast!) of grab & go breakfasts packed with green vitamins, antioxidants, good fats, and plenty of taste.
+My most hated kitchen chore is washing dishes.
+One way to cut down on that is by cooking meals in big batches.
+This recipe makes a work-week's worth (go ahead, say it three times fast!) of grab & go breakfasts.
+Better yet, each one is packed with green vitamins, antioxidants, good fats, and plenty of taste.

 Use dark berries (such as blueberries or blackberries) and the green will be completely hidden.

-a cup or so of frozen berries or fresh fruit, whatever you have on hand
+A cup or so of frozen berries or fresh fruit, whatever you have on hand

-protein options: a handful or two of almonds, walnuts, chia seeds, flax seeds, protein powders, etc.
+Protein options: a handful or two of almonds, walnuts, chia seeds, flax seeds, protein powders, etc.

-as much unsweetened juice as you need to make the whole thing blend
+As much unsweetened juice as you need to make the whole thing blend